wolfordj/CS493/content/modules/3-rest-api-creation/1-url-selection.md

 This makes sense, a collection typically has nothing associated with it other than perhaps some properties like the length or type of item in the collection.
 So the URL `/classes/students` would not have any reasonable meaning.
 We don't know which students we would be looking at.
 But `/classes/CS493/students` makes it clear we are looking at the students in CS493.

 Likewise when we are looking at individual items if something is a property we can just pull it directly from the item `/students/Peter-Ian-Staker` might contain the GPA for that student along with other properties like year enrolled, library balance etc. There would be no need to access `/students/Peter-Ian-Staker/GPA` because that is simply a numeric property.
 But we *might* want to access a collection, like grades for all classes.
 In that case `/students/Peter-Ian-Staker/grades` might return a collection of classes and associated grades for Mr. Staker.

+### Exceptions
+I am not sure I have ever seen `/collection/collection`, that would be difficult to parse the meaning of.
+However you do occasionally see `/id_1/id_2` where the 2nd `id` is a specific, complex property of the resource associated to `id_1`.
+You would see this if the content of `id_2` is something like a binary file.

 ## Final URL Thoughts